timacdonald/tim.macdonald.au/resources/views/posts/laravel-fakes-pest-php-expectations.md

 expect($frameworks[0])->toBe('Laravel');
 ```

-Because I write a lot of _feature_ tests, I often I'm making assertions and expectations alongside each other:
+Because I write a lot of _feature_ tests, I am often using the `assert...` and `expect` APIs alongside each other:

 ```php
 $client = new ClientFake;